 The reality had set in.
 Fires are dangerous.
 We do get killed at fires.
 Very often, after we gave it all we had, the insurance will pay and they may just push the building over anyway and build a new one.

-When you grasp that reality, you stop swinging from the pirate ship deck, saber between your teeth, slashing your way to the booty and you begin grabbing the next generation of swashbucklers by the collar to slow them down.
+When you grasp that reality, you stop swinging from the pirate ship deck, saber between your teeth, slashing your way to the booty.
+Instead of grabbing the fire by the throat you begin grabbing the next generation of swashbucklers by the collar to slow them down.

 5. The Caretaker 2016 – 2018